IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

 {{< fluid_pin_it_images
-  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/push-up.jpg|Push-up on a BOSU Ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/push up down.jpg|Push-up on a BOSU Ball" ->}}
+  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/push-up.jpg|Push-up on a BOSU Ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/push-up-down.jpg|Push-up on a BOSU Ball" ->}}

 **Squat with Bosu press:**
 Grab the Bosu Ball on both sides, your feet are hip-width apart and remain proportional, knees are bent slightly, glutes squeezed and shoulders back and down.
 Perform a squat and while doing so, press the Bosu straight out in front of you, arms are straight.
 Press the Bosu up overhead, as you get back to a stand.

 {{< fluid_pin_it_images
-  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/Squat-Press.jpg|Squat Press with a BOSU Ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee 1.jpg|Squat Press with a BOSU Ball" ->}}
+  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/squat-press.jpg|Squat Press with a BOSU Ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee_1.jpg|Squat Press with a BOSU Ball" ->}}

 **Burpee with Bosu Ball:**
 First, come into a deep squat holding the Bosu at chest hight.
 Place the Bosu dome side down on the ground, your hands are positioned flat on the top of the Bosu and jump back into a plank position.
 Then do a push-up.
 Jump forward and come into a deep squat again.
 Get up and lift the Bosu overhead.
 Pay attention to your core to prevent arching your back.
 Stay strong.
 Then repeat.

 {{< fluid_pin_it_images
-  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee-1.jpg|Burpee with a BOSU Ball" ->}}
+  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee_1.jpg|Burpee with a BOSU Ball" ->}}

 {{< fluid_pin_it_images
-  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee 2.jpg|Burpee with a BOSU Ball"
-  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee 3.jpg|Burpee with a BOSU Ball"
+  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee_2.jpg|Burpee with a BOSU Ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee_3.jpg|Burpee with a BOSU Ball" ->}}
-->}}

 {{< fluid_pin_it_images
-  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee 4.jpg|Burpee with a BOSU Ball"
-  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee 5.jpg|Burpee with a BOSU Ball"
+  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee_4.jpg|Burpee with a BOSU Ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee_5.jpg|Burpee with a BOSU Ball" ->}}
-->}}

 {{< fluid_pin_it_images
-  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee-6.jpg|Burpee with BOSU ball" ->}}
+  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/Burpee_6.jpg|Burpee with BOSU ball" ->}}

 **Overhead BOSU triceps extension:**
 Grab the BOSU on both sides, feet are hip-width apart and remain proportional, knees are bent slightly, glutes squeezed and shoulders are back and down.
 Press the BOSU up over your head with your shoulders still down.
 Then bend at the elbows and bring the BOSU down to the middle of your back.
 Use your triceps to bring the Bosu Ball back up.
 Always keep your biceps close to your ears.

 {{< fluid_pin_it_images
-  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/Triceps-extension.jpg|Triceps Extension with a BOSU ball" ->}}
+  "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/triceps-extension.jpg|Triceps Extension with a BOSU ball" ->}}

 {{% sub_chapter_header "Bosu Ball Butt Workouts" "ButtWorkout" %}}